 Understanding China Tourism

-GeoEx’s Story Krishman, just back from China, sat down with us to answer questions about the country, China tourism, and to share some of her photos.
+GeoEx’s Story Krishman, just back from China, shares her experiences about the country, China tourism, and some of her photos.

 Visiting China was one of my most memorable trips to date.
 Truthfully, though, I was a bit nervous before the trip.
 I had heard China can be quite the culture shock for first-time visitors.
 I knew that at some point I would have to deal with lack of personal space, smog, chopsticks, and traffic.
 I also heard that being a tall woman with blond hair would elicit a lot of touching and staring from Chinese people who don’t see many Western tourists.
 So I was nervous about all the cultural differences—and about the sheer number of people.
 It’s staggering to think that there are 1.4 billion people living in China, and just in Beijing (where the Forbidden City is located), the population is 21 million.
 Shanghai’s population is over 24 million!